O Q

 Camellia petelotii (Merr.)
 Sealy (1949).

 Subgenus Thea; Section Longipedicellata.
 A shrub or small tree.
 Leaves broad-elliptic or oblong-oval, shortly acuminate, 14.5-18 cm long x 4.5-7.5 cm wide.
 Flowers pedicellate, solitary, 3 cm across, white with 14 petals.
 Synonym: Thea petelotii.
-Distribution: Northern Vietnam.
+Distribution: North Vietnam.

 Camellia phaeoclada Chang (1981).